Knowing that he might very well spout nonsense as hundreds of journalists ask him inane questions, the actor gives advance warning.

-The world's largest social network plans to allow app makers to send photos, music and other stuff through its communication service.
+The world's largest social network says it's making it simpler to send money through its messaging service.

 The prominent venture capitalist says mobile messaging may soon evolve into a central hub of communication for users.